 Meet the Different Kinds of Bees in a Hive

-Oh, those honey bees!
 People love to talk about honey bees.
 And, we beekeepers?
-Well, we are just nuts about bees.
-When you imagine a hive full of honey bees, you may think they are very much alike – except for the queen bee.
-But in truth, the individuality of each kind of honey bee in a hive is what makes the colony work.
+Well, we are just nuts about bee-digging into all the honey bee facts we can find.
+You may think all honey bees are alike inside the hive – except for the queen bee.
+In truth, the individuality of each kind of honey bee in a hive is what makes the colony work.

 Roles of Honey bees in Colony Varies